c0d3z3r0/rpi2strap/README.md

 Please check that the config.txt (look inside my script) fits your needs.
 It has HDMI/DVI and overclocking enabled.
 Graphics memory is set to the smallest possible value because I only use it as a server.
 If you want to use the default values (no overclocking) use the -d switch.

 The installer enables SSH root login and password authentication so you can easily ssh to your new Debian installation.
 For security reasons you shouldn't use that in an production environment.
 Switch to pubkey authentication instead.

+There have been error reports that this script doesn't work on Ubuntu so you need to use a Debian host.

 ## Am I allowed to modify and share it?